Skip to content

 Non-recourse Factoring

 Non-recourse factoring is similar to recourse factoring in that the invoice is sold for 80 or 90%.
 In this case, the customer is then supposed to pay the factoring business directly.
-However, if the customer does not pay the invoice for legal reasons, the business keeps the advance percentage, and the factoring company takes the loss.
+However, if the customer does not pay the invoice for legal reasons, the business keeps the advance percentage, and the factoring company takes the loss, absorbing the factoring cost associated with the value of the invoice.

 This type of factoring keeps the small business safe, especially during uncertain economic times when companies are often declaring bankruptcy.
 However, non-recourse factoring isn’t available everywhere.